EVM-QuestBench: An Execution-Grounded Benchmark for Natural-Language Transaction Code Generation: Case Studies

 \subsection{Case 2: Batch Approval Workflow}

-\textbf{Task:} \texttt{composite\_batch\_approve\_2\_tokens}. \\ \textbf{Workflow:} approve token A, approve token B, execute the downstream action. \\ \textbf{Optimal steps:} 3. \quad \textbf{Pass rate:} 40\%.
+\textbf{Task:} \texttt{composite\_batch\_approve\_2\_tokens}. \\ \textbf{Workflow:} approve token A, approve token B, execute the downstream action. \\ \textbf{Optimal steps:} 3. \quad \textbf{Pass rate:} 56\%.

-This pattern stresses multi transaction sequencing and nonce handling.
-Common failures include nonce conflicts under rapid submissions, gas estimation errors for back to back approvals, and incomplete approvals that allow only one token to proceed.
+This pattern stresses multi-transaction sequencing and nonce handling.
+Common failures include nonce conflicts under rapid submissions, gas estimation errors for back-to-back approvals, and incomplete approvals that allow only one token to proceed.